Who We Are

 - To invite speakers who represent a global professional community.

-- Provide admissions and employment information for students interested in pursuing a career in dentistry, pharmacy, and nursing.
+- Provide admissions and employment information for students interested in pursuing a career in dentistry, pharmacy, veterinary medicine, public health, nursing, physician assistant, optometry, physical therapy, and occupational therapy.
 Invite leading admissions representatives from each of these three professional groups to meet with students.

 - Support students preparing for a career in research by holding informational and preparatory workshops led by prominent MD/PhD clinical researchers and PhD basic science researchers.